Kids in the City

 How to get to the Kościeliska Valley?

-The trail starts next to the parking lot in the village of Kiry.
-You can get to Kiry from Zakopane by car, by bus or by taxi (about 10 minutes, 7 km).
+The trail starts next to the paid parking lot in the village of Kiry (starting point on Google Maps).
+You can get to Kiry from Zakopane by car, bus, or taxi (about 10 minutes, 7 km).

 • Difficulty level: Dolina Kościeliska is an easy trail in terms of very little elevation gain.
-It’s suitable for everyone in fair hiking condition, including children and seniors.
-However, you need to take into account it’s a relatively long walk – it takes about 90 minutes one way (for comparison, the whole trip back and forth in the Strążyska Valley trail takes a little over an hour)
+It’s suitable for everyone in fair hiking conditions, including children and seniors.
+However, you need to take into account it’s a relatively long walk – it takes about 90 minutes one way (for comparison, the whole trip back and forth on the Strążyska Valley trail takes over an hour).

-• The Kościeliska Valley is a stroller-accessible trail (preferably with bigger wheels or air-filler tires).
-Please note that the surface of the trail is relatively bumpy so not every child will like it.
-The caves in the Kościeliska Valley, as well as the Kraków Gorge and the Smreczyński Lake, are not accessible to strollers
+• The Kościeliska Valley is a stroller-accessible trail (preferably with bigger wheels or air-filled tires).
+Please note that the trail’s surface is relatively bumpy, so not every child will like it.
+The caves in the Kościeliska Valley, as well as the Kraków Gorge and the Smreczyński Lake, are not accessible to strollers.

-• Mobile toilets are located at the entrance to the valley and in the middle of the valley; regular toiles are available in the hut at the end of the trail (Hala Ornak Glade)
+• Mobile toilets are located at the entrance to the valley and in the middle of the valley; regular toilets are available in the hut at the end of the trail (Hala Ornak Glade).

 • There is a possibility to take a highlander horse carriage (dorożka, bryczka) from Kiry village to Polana Pisana / Pisana Glade (about two-thirds of the total route).
 One carriage takes 4-5 people.
-There is no fixed price, you can negotiate it
+Fees are agreed individually with transport organizers – owners of horse-drawn carriages.
+In winter, they use sleighs pulled by horses.

-For more information on hiking with children in the Polish Tatra Mountains, check out our 8 easy tips to make your adventure in the Tatras fun for the whole family.
+• For more information on hiking with children in the Polish Tatra Mountains, check out our post: Eight easy tips to make your adventure in the Tatras fun for the whole family.

-Click here or on the photo to read our tips on hiking in the Polish Tatra Mountains (When is the best time of the year to visit the Tatra Mountains and Zakopane?
+• Click here to read our tips on hiking in the Polish Tatra Mountains (When is the best time of the year to visit the Tatra Mountains and Zakopane?
 Do I need to buy a ticket to enter the Tatra National Park?
 What time is best to go on the trail in the Tatras?
 How to dress for a trip to the Tatra Mountains?).

 Hiking in Poland: the Tatra Mountains and Zakopane trails